 Game On has the best orthodontic mouthguards available.
 Experts agree that mouthguards should be customized to your teeth and mouth, and our mouthguards are easy to fit to any size mouth.
 All you need is a microwave, a paper towel, and a bowl of cold water, and you can fit your orthodontic mouthguard within minutes.
 If you’re having orthodontic work done, including adjustments to your braces, you don’t need to waste money buying a new guard each time your teeth change.
 The Game On orthodontic mouthguard can be remolded to your teeth each time they move into a new alignment.

 Our orthodontic mouthguards were developed with the help of dental professionals to provide not only the best protection, but the highest level of comfort.
 Unlike other bulky mouthguards, ours make it easy for you to talk and drink while wearing them.
 You can get a mouthguard with or without a strap, depending on your preference and your sport.
 The comfort and flexibility of our orthodontic mouthguard makes it more likely that you will wear it every time you play or practice your sport, which can help to make it one of the most effective mouthguards you can buy.

 Where can I get a Game On orthodontic mouthguard?

-Game On orthodontic mouthguards are the only guards accepted by the American Dental Association.
+Game On orthodontic mouthguards are the first guards accepted by the American Dental Association.
 You can feel confident that they’re a great choice for your protection, style, and comfort.
 Orthodontic mouthguards by Game On can help you avoid painful sports injuries to your teeth, lips, and cheeks.
 They’re available in a variety of colors to match your uniform or team colors, and can be printed with a team logo, name, or number too, so they are an attractive option as well.
 Order the best orthodontic mouthguard online today and enjoy the difference Game On can make!